KiaFathi/blogPosts/myPosts/twosComplement.md

   - 1 in b1 is equal to 2, plus 1 in b0 is equal to 3
   - 16 - 3 = 13
   - Since we have a negative number, this results in -16

+So even though five.toString(2) is shown to be equal to 101, Javascript is actually interpreting that binary number as 0101.
+When we invert these bits we get 1010, which is -6 in Two's Complement.